 If you want your Jade plant to bloom, you’ll need to set it up in a specialized environment.
 It must be dry, bright, and sunny, and the nighttime temperatures must drop by at least 10° degrees Fahrenheit.

-Remember that if you want your Jade plant to bloom, it must be a mature (2-3 years old) plant.
+Remember that if you want your Jade plant to bloom, it must reach maturity (2-3 years old).

 How Can I Get My Jade Plant To Bloom?

-Although Jade plants do not have a dormant period, they need a rest period before producing buds.
+Although Jade plants do not have a dormancy period, they need a rest period before producing buds.
 So, as autumn days grow shorter, you should reduce watering and refrain from fertilizing.

 What Should I Do After My Jade Plant Blooms?

-When the flowers have faded, and the stalk supporting them turns brown, cut them off.
+When the blossoms have faded and the stalk supporting them turns brown, cut them off.
 Now is the time to begin increasing watering as the spring temperatures start to warm.

 NOTE: DO NOT overwater your jade plant.
 Overwatering can lead to root rot.
 It’s better to keep the potting soil on the dry side.

 In the summertime, put your Jade plant outside to enjoy warm, sunny days.
 Transition it gradually to become used to the warmer temperatures and more sun exposure.